-After studying math and physics in graduate school, Roland moved to Tucson, Arizona, where he designed astronomical instruments such as spectrographs and telescopes.
-But eventually Roland returned to his first love: he decided to practice magic full time.
-He became the "house magician" for the popular resorts Canyon Ranch and Miraval, performing regularly for the spa guests as well as for special groups such as "the 200 most powerful women in America.”
-He also brought his close-up magic to children in the cancer wards at hospitals throughout Southern Arizona.
+After studying math and physics in graduate school, Roland moved to Tucson, Arizona, where he designed astronomical instruments such as cutting-edge spectrographs and the world's largest telescopes.
+But eventually Roland returned to his early love, he decided to practice magic full-time.
+He became the "house magician" for the popular resorts Canyon Ranch and Miraval, performing regularly for the spa guests as well as for special groups such as "the 200 most powerful women in America".
+He also brought his close-up magic to children in the cancer wards at hospitals throughout Arizona.

 Susan grew up in the Midwest and always longed to be elsewhere.
 She was intrigued by Jacques Cousteau, the silent screen, and her mother's art books.
 She received a degree in International Studies and eventually traveled around the world and was profoundly influenced by the cultures and arts of such countries as Morocco, India, Turkey, Japan and Senegal.
 In 1992 she began her studies in Middle Eastern dance and performed at Arabian night clubs in Detroit and Windsor, Canada.
 In 2000 she made a permanent move to Arizona, and started her own dance company, Hadia Sahara, or "Gift of the Desert."
 Susan was the choreographer from 2001 to 2007, during which time the company won awards in several national competitions.

-In 2002, the astronomical optics designer Roland teamed up with artist and dancer Susan to create Dance of Illusion a large stage show which combined the ancient arts of magic and dance and was based on their experiences traveling the world.
+In 2002, the astronomical optics designer Roland teamed up with artist and dancer Susan to create Dance of Illusion a large stage show which combined the ancient arts of magic and dance and based on their experiences traveling the world.
 When Sarlot and Eyed first decided to join forces, Susan thought she'd be a traditional magician's assistant, the woman who gets sawed in half and holds up props for the magician.
-But this never happened – She studied, practiced and became one of the few female magicians in the world!
+But that didn't happen, instead, she studied, practiced and became one of the few female magicians in the world.
 From the beginning, Sarlot and Eyed developed an act that built on all their talents.
 Susan now combines her dancing with her own magic acts, which include the use of silver rings, veils and swords.
 By not coming from a magic background she brought a fresh look and new twist to the world of magic.
-The people who used to build Roland's scientific instruments now build props specially designed for their custom made illusions.
-Together, Sarlot and Eyed have performed all over the country, from Las Vegas to Chicago, and Philadelphia to Denver, for audiences ranging from over a thousand CitiBank employees to the wheelchair-bound patients at the Tucson Veteran’s Hospital.
+The people who used to build Roland's scientific instruments now build their custom made illusions.
+Together, Sarlot and Eyed have performed all over the country, from Las Vegas to Chicago, and Philadelphia to Denver, for audiences ranging from a private event for four thousand Intel guests to the wheelchair-bound patients at the Tucson Veteran’s Hospital.